andkirby/commithook/README.md

 ## Composer Installation

+To install Composer you may follow the link https://getcomposer.org/download/.
+Just go to your PHP directory and follow the instructions therefrom. ([Composer Intro](https://getcomposer.org/doc/00-intro.md))

 Install composer package `andkirby/commithook` by command (you may put it into your global vendor directory):
 ```shell
 $ composer require andkirby/commithook